-Now let’s take an example for the seller of put.
+Now let’s take an example for the seller of the put.
 Suppose B sells put for one lot (100 shares) of Company Y shares at a $5 premium.
 The strike rate is $250.
-In this case, B will get a total premium of $500 ($5 * 100), and this will be his maximum gain.
+In this case, B will get a total premium of $500 ($5 * 100), which will be his maximum gain.

-If the share price of Y drops to $200, the buyer will exercise the option, the seller in this case will lose $4,500 [($50 * 100) – $500].
-However, if the right to sell is not exercised by the buyer the buyer will lose the amount of premium he paid and that would be the profit for the seller of the put.
+If the share price of Y drops to $200, the buyer will exercise the option; the seller, in this case, will lose $4,500 [($50 * 100) – $500].
+However, if the buyer does not exercise the right to sell, the buyer will lose the amount of premium he paid, which would be the profit for the seller of the put.

-When you buy a call, there is an immediate outflow of cash (premium), but the profit potential is enormous.
-When selling a put, there is an immediate inflow of cash, but there is no limit to the loss potential.
+There is an immediate outflow of cash (premium) when you buy a call, but the profit potential is enormous.
+There is an immediate inflow of cash when selling a put, but there is no limit to the loss potential.
 So, if an investor is bullish, he should choose between the two strategies based on his risk tolerance.
-Also, an investor should only sell a put if he or she has enough money to deposit as margin money.
-The important point to note is that generally, the buyer earns the profit only and only when the price of the security goes in the uptrend.
-In all other scenarios, usually, the seller of put stands to gain.
+Also, an investor should only sell a put if they have enough money to deposit as margin money.
+The important point to note is that generally, the buyer earns a profit only and only when the price of the security goes in the uptrend.
+In all other scenarios, usually, the seller of the put stands to gain.

 Frequently Asked Questions (FAQs)

-On buying a call, buyer gets a right over stock at an agreed strike price on expiry but there is no obligation to buy.
+On buying a call, the buyer gets a right over stock at an agreed strike price on expiry, but there is no obligation to buy.

-Loss in buying a call is limited to the amount of premium but the profit potential is unlimited whereas, profit in selling a put is limited to the amount of premium but the loss can be unlimited.
+Loss in buying a call is limited to the amount of premium, but the profit potential is unlimited.
+In contrast, profit in selling a put is limited to the amount of premium, but the loss can be unlimited.
 Therefore when one is sure of upmove, call buying is preferable and profitable.
 In other circumstances selling a put may be preferable.